-I file this grievance under - (choose only one) Regardless of which procedure is chosen by the Department member,

-Department Directive the applicable time limits must be adhered to by the aggrieved

-Collective Bargaining Agreement member, or the grievance will be considered resolved

-Type or print aggrieved member's name:

-Aggrieved member's signature:

-Step One For grievances under the Collective Bargaining Agreement indicate article violated: nent,

-For grievances under Department Directives, indicate directive violated:

-Date, time and location of violation: Name of individual(s) allegedly committing the violation n:

-Specifics of alleged violation:

-Remedy sought:

-Resolved Comments:

-Step One

-Received: Date: Time:
+grievance under - (choose only one) partment Directive chosen by the Department member, the applicable time limits must be adhered to by the aggrieved Coll lective Bargaining Agreement member, or the grievance will be considered resolved Type or pi rint aggrieved member's name: Aggrieved l member's signature: nces under the Collective Bargaining Article violated: greement, inces under Department Directives, irective violated: · · e and location of violation: ndividual(s) allegedly committing the v iolation: Specifics of alleged violation: Remedy s sought: Resolved Comments: Step One Received: Signature of Immediate Supervisor: Date: Time: This grievance has been denied Signature of Immediate Supervisor: Date: Time:

-This grievance has been denied Signature of Immediate Supervisor: Date: Time: This grievance has not been resolved.
-Signature of aggrieved member: Date e: Time ": This grievance has been resolved.
-Signature of aggrieved member: Date e: Time o: Step Two Received: Signature of Lieutenant: Date e: Time ": This grievance has been denied Signature of Lieutenant: Date e: Time ": This grievance has not been resolved.
-Signature of aggrieved member: Date e: Time :: This grievance has been resolved Signature of Aggrieved member: Date e: Time ": Step Three , , Received: Signature of Section Head/Captain: Date e: Time ": This grievance has been denied Signature of Section Head/Captain: Date e: Time ": This grievance has not been resolved Signature of aggrieved member: Date e: Time ": This grievance has been resolved.
-Signature aggrieved member: Date e: Time ": Step Four Received: Signature of Major: Date e: Time ": This grievance has been denied Signature of Major: Date e: Time ": This grievance has not been resolved.
-Signature of aggrieved member: Date e: Time o: This grievance has been resolved Signature of Major: Date e: Time o:
+This grievance has not been resolved Signature of aggrieved member: l.
+Date: Time: This grievance has been resolved.
+Signature of aggrieved member: Date: Time: Step Two 1 Received: Signature of Lieutenant: Date: Time: This grievance has been denied Signature of Lieutenant: Date: Time: This grievance has not been resolved Signature of aggrieved member: l.
+Date: Time: This grievance has been resolved Signature of Aggrieved member: Date: Time: Sten Three осер Received: Signature of Section Head/Captain: Date: Time: This grievance has been denied Signature of Section Head/Captain: Date: Time: This grievance has not been resolved Signature of aggrieved member: l Date: Time: This grievance has been resolved.
+Signature aggrieved member: Date: Time: Ston Four Step Received: Signature of Major: Date: Time: This grievance has been denied Signature of Major: Date: Time: This grievance has not been resolved Signature of aggrieved member: Date: Time: This grievance has been resolved Signature of Major: Date: Time:

-nedy has resolved my grievance. ggrieved member: Date: Time: REMEDY • This grievance has been resolved.
-Signature of Chief of Police: Date: Time: This grievance has not been resolved.
-Signature of aggrieved member: Date: Time: This grievance has been denied Signature of Chief of Police: Date: Time: Step Six Received Signature of Chief of Police: Date: Time: This grievance has been resolved.
-Signature of Deputy Chief of Police: Date: Time: This grievance has not been resolved.
-Signature of aggrieved member: Date: Time: This grievance has been denied Signature of Deputy Chief of Police: Date: Time: Step Five Received Signature of Deputy Chief of Police: Date: Time:
+The abo ove reme ly has resolved my grievance.
+REM EDY This grievance has been resolved.
+Signature of Chief of Police: 1 Date: Time: This grievance has not been resolved.
+Signature of aggrieved member: 1 Date: Time: [ This grievance has been denied Signature of Chief of Police: Date: Time: Step S Six Received Signature of Chief of Police: 1 Date: Time: [ This grievance has been resolved.
+Signature of Deputy Chief of Police: Date: Time: [ This grievance has not been resolved.
+Signature of aggrieved member: 1 Date: Time: [ This grievance has been denied Signature of Deputy Chief of Police: Date: Time: Step 1 Five Received Signature of Deputy Chief of Police: Date: Time: